 The Board of Directors has stipulated that the president of IRPC shall submit to an annual performance review by the Nomination and Remuneration Committee.
-The board then determines the remuneration of the president based on the results of this review; however, these results are considered undisclosable private information.
+The Board then determines the remuneration of the president based on the results of this review; however, these results are considered undisclosed private information.
 The criteria were defined to cover challenging targets in accordance with the company’s short-term and long-term strategies, both monetary and non-monetary performances, including social, community and environmental responsibility.
-The President accepted and harnessed his utmost potential in managing the business and leading the organization forward in line with two assessment indicators: corporate KPIs, 70%, and supporting factors that boost transparency and sustainability of the company, 30%.
-This includes the ability to lead the organization and solve problems that affect IRPC and its stakeholders in a timely manner with accuracy and success in order to create a good corporate image and corporate governance.
-Details are as below;
+The President accepted and harnessed their utmost potential in managing the business and leading the organization forward in line with two assessment indicators: corporate KPIs (worth 70% of the assessment) and supporting factors that boost transparency and sustainability of the company (30%).
+The 30 percent includes the ability to lead the organization and solve problems that affect IRPC and its stakeholders in a timely manner with accuracy and success in order to create a good corporate image and corporate governance.
+Details are outlined below.

 The president’s annual salary adjustment and bonus are dependent on the results of this performance review and are subject to the approval of the Board of Directors.
-In addition to challenging goals, these criteria comprehend financial and non-financial key performance indicators per short- and long-term goals of the strategic plan and the company’s vision; corporate responsibilities for communities, society, and the environment; and the balanced scorecard.
-The remuneration of the president is comparable to that of the others within the same industry or similar industries.
+In addition to challenging targets, these criteria comprehend key performance indicators of the company’s strategic plan and vision; corporate responsibilities for communities, society, and the environment; and a balanced scorecard.
+The remuneration of the president is comparable to that of others within the same or similar industries.

-IRPC also performs evaluation of company’s performance relative to peer group performance against a broad spectrum of financial metrics in order to determine how a company’s President pay stacks up against the company’s relative financial performance and peers.
-IRPC calculates company’s and its peer group’s financial metrics over a three-year period.
-The weighted average performance rank is compared to the IRPC’s President pay rank (relative to peer company President pay) to yield a relative financial performance results
+IRPC also performs an evaluation of the company’s performance relative to their peers against a broad spectrum of financial metrics in order to determine how a president’s salary stacks up against the company’s relative financial performance.
+IRPC calculates its company’s and its peer group’s financial metrics over a three-year period.
+The weighted average performance rank is compared to the IRPC’s president’s salary rank (relative to peer company president’s salary) to yield a relative financial performance results.

 President and Executive Compensation

-1. Executive Level 1 definition according to the Securities and Exchange Commission consists of : i) President; ii) Senior Executive Vice President of Corporate Accounting & Finance, Corporate Strategy, Corporate Commercial and Marketing, Corporate Organization Effectiveness, Innovation and Operation Excellence, and Petrochemical and Refinery Operation.
-2. The total President’s remuneration include from IRPC and PTT.
+Note:1.
+Executive Level 1 definition according to the Securities and Exchange Commission consists of : i) President and CEO; ii) Senior Executive Vice President of Corporate Accounting & Finance, Corporate Strategy, Corporate Commercial and Marketing, Corporate Organization Effectiveness, Innovation and Operation Excellence, and Petrochemical and Refinery Operation.
+2. The total President’s remuneration included from IRPC and PTT.

-Furthermore, IRPC discloses the mean and median of the annual compensation of all employees and the ratio between the mean and median employee compensation and the total annual compensation of the President in the table below
+Furthermore, IRPC discloses the mean and median annual compensation of all employees and the ratio between the mean and median employee compensation and the total annual compensation of the President in the table below.

 IRPC also discloses employee’s remuneration by employee category and gender as shown below.